Learn something new every day

 Stimulation and activation of a section of the superior frontal gyrus on the left side of the brain may be involved in the feeling of amusement.
 Upon electrically stimulating this area, researchers were able to induce smiling and laughter in subjects.
 Subjects attributed their laughter to any external stimuli that were present, and laughed at incidents that they would not have found funny otherwise.
 In one case, a subject told researchers that the sight of them standing in the room amused her.

 Another essential function of the superior frontal gyrus seems to be its role in working memory.
 This refers to pieces of information that are held for short lengths of time, allowing for the completion of complex mental tasks.
-Research performed on individuals with lesions or damage to the superior frontal gyrus found that they had difficulties performing tasks requiring the use of this form of memory.
+Research performed on individuals with lesions or damage to the structure found they had difficulties performing tasks requiring the use of this form of memory.
 Larger lesions corresponded to greater deficits in working memory, along with damage that was specific to the part of the cerebrum just behind the eyes.
 Specifically, this seemed to play a role in reviewing the items in working memory, as well as manipulating these items to accomplish cognitive tasks.